 1. When is a joint sponsor needed?

-A joint sponsor signs a legally binding contract in which they pledge that they will take responsibility for financially supporting the intending immigrant, along with the primary affidavit of support sponsor.
+A joint sponsor signs a legally binding contract with the United States government in which they pledge that they will take responsibility for financially supporting the intending immigrant, along with the primary affidavit of support sponsor, as necessary.

 2. Who can be a joint sponsor?

 Only a U.S. citizen or lawful permanent resident (green card holder) who is at least 18 years of age and domiciles in the U.S. can be a joint sponsor.
 In addition, to qualify as a joint sponsor, an individual needs to be able to show that their salary or expendable assets are at least 125% of the federal poverty guidelines.
 They cannot just pool their annual earnings with other sponsors if any.
 Check our article Income or Asset Requirements for I-864 Affidavit of Support to determine whether a joint sponsor’s income or assets meet the sponsorship requirement.

 Generally, a joint sponsor is someone who has a relationship with the green card applicant.
 This is likely, because the joint sponsor becomes the financial backup for the green card recipient.
 Nevertheless, it is fine to be a joint sponsor even if she or he doesn’t have solid relationship with the green card applicant.

 Not sure if you are eligible to be an I-864 sponsor or joint sponsor?
 Schedule a consultation with a skilled immigration attorney for $100 only!